 - Repeat ad nauseum, spreading the company further and further afield.

-- Eventually, the company is holding a grab bag of uncorrelated assets that will kill the company if they underperform.
+- Eventually, the company holds a grab bag of uncorrelated assets that will kill the company if they underperform.

-When it comes down to it, company success is the ability of a CEO to make the right investment decisions.
-For a startup, it might be building Feature A or B. For Amazon, it is whether to buy Whole Foods or MGM (or both).
+When it comes down to it, a company’s success relies on the CEO’s ability to make the right investment decisions.
+For a startup, it might be building feature A or B. For Amazon, it is whether to buy Whole Foods or MGM (or both).
 For many public companies, the best capital allocation decision is to give money back to its shareholders.
 Fundamentally, we are talking about the same calculation—return on invested capital (ROIC).

 In the life cycle I describe above, the company only dies if the uncorrelated assets underperform.
-What made Berkshire so magical is that while the bets were only loosely related, it still did incredibly well.
+What has made Berkshire so stupendous is that its loosely-related bets did incredibly well.
 That’s the Buffett magic.

 Theoretically, you could have a regular, non-hedge fund company of Amazon’s size with a random grab bag of garbage if the ROIC stayed the same.
 The income statement would still be calculated with the exact same formulas.
-It just turns out that is near impossible to do.
-Human beings are terrible, terrible, terrible at consistently deploying capital in an ROIC positive way.
+It just turns out that is nearly impossible to do.
+Human beings are terrible, terrible, terrible at consistently deploying capital in an ROIC-positive way.

-This is why companies are always implored to “stay in their lanes” by their boards—their investment decisions are less about pure asset allocation and more about aligned capital deployments.
-All the strategy books imploring operators to build “synergies” are telling you to do so only because those synergies make it easier for the assets to be successful.
-For example, In Amazon’s retail business, the uniting force would be Amazon Prime.
-Having a consistent user identity and subscription allows all of Amazon’s consumer products are tied together with a consistent user identity and subscription.
+Boards always implore companies to “stay in their lanes” because the investment decisions are less about generic asset allocation and more about aligned capital deployments.
+All the strategy books urging operators to build “synergies” do so only because those synergies make it easier for the core assets to be successful.
+For example, in Amazon’s retail business, a correlated asset is Amazon Prime.
+Amazon’s consumer products are tied together with a consistent user identity and subscription.

 So the natural question is how to handle this problem if you aren’t Jeff Bezos or Buffett.
 How do you solve the scaled-out problem?

-If you decide to go for it, you could take the approach of Amazon (we empower thousands of people to do small experiments), or you could take the approach of Berkshire (we empower one old geezer to make large bets), but ultimately as a company it is a risky position.
+If growth plateaus in your company’s central business line, you could take Amazon’s approach (empower thousands of people to do small experiments), or you could take Berkshire’s (empower the GOAT trader to make large bets).
+Either way, it is a risky position.
 Ultimately, the lesson for all companies is that success can be a double-edged sword, and growth can come at a cost.

-Part of the reason Berkshire’s bet on Apple's stock has been so performant is exactly because Apple realized that there wasn’t a good way to deploy its capital.
-Instead, it returned capital to shareholders in the form of stock buybacks and dividends.
-This is good!
-Probably the best fiscal outcome for a business is to spend to achieve monopoly position and then just sit there for decades returning capital to its shareholders.
+Part of the reason Berkshire’s bet on Apple's stock has been so performant is because Apple realized there wasn’t a good way to deploy its capital.
+Instead, it returned capital to shareholders with stock buybacks and dividends.
+This is good—the best fiscal outcome for a business might be to spend to become a monopoly and remain there for decades, returning capital to its shareholders.

-However, top performers and executives usually have very little interest in protecting an asset.
-Usually CEOs want to aggressively grow a company so they can increase their comp and prestige.
-There ends up being a trade-off between talent and performance that is difficult to navigate.
+However, top performers and executives usually have little interest in simply protecting an asset.
+CEOs tend to want to aggressively grow companies in order to increase their comp and prestige.
 Good luck convincing a killer to be the steward of a slow decay.

-That there is no clear answer is the point.
-Sometimes you need to bet on your team and sometimes you need to bet on yourself.
-But Berkshire and Amazon both make it clear: You need to know what you are betting on.
+Sometimes you need to bet on your team, and sometimes you need to bet on yourself.
+But Berkshire and Amazon both make it clear: you need to know what you are betting on.